 “We found that smokers, compared to nonsmokers, had impaired lung function,” Nuttall said.

-Nuttall said that when compared to nonsmokers, marijuana smokers had substantially lower levels of a protective antioxidant and nitric oxide, which is linked to lung function.
+Nuttall said that when compared to nonsmokers, marijuana addiction and smokers had substantially lower levels of a protective antioxidant and nitric oxide, which is linked to lung function.

 “These findings are important in young individuals in which the use of cannabis is increasing and may have serious long-term implications for what is currently regarded as a relatively harmless recreational habit,” she said.